spraetz/MineCraftSpells/README.md

 Both are logical next questions.
 Here's the list of spells and their reagents so far:

-* explosion: 2 gunpowder - shoots a fireball that explodes with a large radius.
+* explosion: 2 gunpowder - shoots a ball that explodes with a large radius.
-* fire_blast: 2 flint and steel - shoots a fireball that explodes with a small radius and sets stuff on fire.
+* fire_ball: 2 flint and steel - shoots a fireball that explodes with a small radius and sets stuff on fire.
 * lightning_bolt: 1 gold ingot - causes a lightning bolt to strike where you're pointing
 * teleport: 3 redstone dust - teleports you to the location you click.
 * stone_wall: 8 stone blocks - creates a temporary wall out of bedrock